Copper: Reserves and prices

-Copper has been in use at least 10,000 years, but more than 95% of all copper ever mined and smelted has been extracted since 1900.
+Copper has been in use for at least 10,000 years, but more than 95% of all copper ever mined and smelted has been extracted since 1900.
 As with many natural resources, the total amount of copper on Earth is vast, with around 1014 tons in the top kilometer of Earth's crust, which is about 5 million years' worth at the current rate of extraction.
 However, only a tiny fraction of these reserves is economically viable with present-day prices and technologies.
 Estimates of copper reserves available for mining vary from 25 to 60 years, depending on core assumptions such as the growth rate.
 Recycling is a major source of copper in the modern world.
-Because of these and other factors, the future of copper production and supply is the subject of much debate, including the concept of peak copper, analogous to peak oil.